Reading time: 10 – 15 minutes

 Strictly speaking, a calque is a type of borrowing, but with a difference.
 Calquing occurs when a language borrows the meaning and structure of a foreign word, but translates it part for part.
 ‘Loan translation’ is another term for this process.
 For instance, German has the words Kindergarten and Biergarten.
 While English has simply borrowed the first outright, English has calqued the second, keeping its sense but translating its component parts, forming the compound noun beer garden.
 Likewise, the word loanword is a literal translation of German Lehnwort, rather than a simple borrowing.
 Since calque was borrowed from French, this means that, ironically, loanword is a calque, while calque is a loanword.

 However, a word of scientific caution: calques on their own give us little indication of their language of origin.
 If two languages in contact display words that match each other in meaning and formation, it’s reasonable to say that it’s not a coincidence and that calquing has taken place – but, unlike with straightforward borrowing, they give us much less of a clue about which word inspired the other, or when it happened.
-It’s historical circumstances and the written record that allow us to make the call.
+It’s historical circumstances and the written record that allow us to make the call about parallel formations between words.

 Calquing has been particularly important in the development of modern Czech, because it offers a means of nativizing loanwords.
 If a language likes and wants to use a word from another language, but, for political reasons, doesn’t want to simply take that language’s vocabulary, a loan translation is the optimal solution.
 It’s a way of making foreign words one’s own.